Welcome! This page highlights key resources for conducting effective research in Anthropology.

 JSTOR includes page images of key scholarly journals in the humanities and social sciences, including many articles by anthropologists.
 Coverage spans the late 19th century to the present.

-Proquest features several databases that index and abstract content from anthropological journals, including many with full text coverage.
-Search all Proquest databases at once for comprehensive coverage, or combine selected ones:
+ProQuest features several databases that index and abstract content from anthropological journals, including many with full text coverage.
+Search all ProQuest databases at once for comprehensive coverage, or combine selected ones:

-Ethnographic Video Online offers access to classic and contemporary ethnographic documentaries in streaming video.
+Ethnographic Video Online and Anthropology Online offers access to classic and contemporary ethnographic documentaries in streaming video.
 Thematic areas include language and culture, food and foraging, economic systems, social stratification and status, caste systems and slavery, male and female roles, kinship and families, political organization, conflict and conflict resolution, religion and magic, music and the arts, culture and personality, and sex, gender, and family roles.
-Alexander Street Anthropology database.
+An Alexander Street Anthropology database.

 Finding Books and Media Materials

 CLIO provides access to the vast resources of the Columbia University Libraries, including Barnard Library, but excluding Teachers College and the Law Library.
 Search the Catalog for book and media materials.